 J. K. Rowling is the only major fantasy English-language fantasy writer to have completely saturated the market with merchandise described in her books: her imagination is naturally commodifying.
 Diana Wynne Jones wrote more books revolving around magical powers, but the plots and characters are not contained in one world.
-There are seven volumes by Ursula K. Le Guin about the great archipelago of Earthsea, where wizards and ordinary people live frugally without the assistance of technology or pleasures of creature comforts.
-Things are not central to the imaginative realms of Wynne Jones and Le Guin as they are in Rowling’s.
+There are seven volumes by Ursula K. Le Guin about the great archipelago of Earthsea, where wizards and ordinary people live frugally without the assistance of technology or pleasures of many creature comforts.
+Things are central to the imaginative realm of Rowling in a way they never were in those of Wynne Jones and Le Guin.
 Say “Harry Potter” and chances are a product she dreamed up as likely to pop into your head; there is no comparable reaction when hearing “Chrestomanci” or “Sparrowhawk.”

-Errington succeeds in bestowing upon Rowling’s body of writing literary legitimacy as an important author, but gives indication of the existence of the parallel collecting universe she has authorized to extend the wizarding world’s reach far beyond the printed page.
-Legions of devout fans haunt Ebay for Harry Potter memorabilia.
+Errington succeeds in bestowing upon Rowling’s body of writing literary legitimacy, but fails to give any indication of the existence of the parallel collecting universe she has authorized to extend the wizarding world’s reach far beyond the printed page.
+Legions of devout fans haunt Ebay for Harry Potter memorabilia because it’s affordable.
 It can be bought in lots sold by weight or acquired painstakingly item by item.
 For a Hagrid completist, it would be necessary to track down all forms of Fang, Fluffy, Norbert, Buckbeak, Blast-ended skrewts, Aragog, etc. Having gone that far down the path to the Forbidden Forest, the passionate collector would then be obligated to add all the different versions of his hut (that’s a lot of Legos) and the peculiar objects inspired by the birthday cake he baked for Harry….
-All this activity raises the dementors of storage versus display–and either option eats up space and tests the forbearance of loved ones in the immediate vicinity.
+All this activity raises the dementors of storage versus display–and either option eats up space and tests the forbearance of loved ones.
 It has even wider ramifications.
-Best-selling books may be the heart and soul of any campaign to exploit the commercial potential of a beloved cultural property, but overlooking all the merch (however sane a decision it may be on the bibliographer’s part) fails to come to terms with the cataclysmic changes marketing and branding have wrought in the literary landscape of late twentieth and early twenty first centuries.
+Best-selling books may be the heart and soul of any campaign to exploit their commercial potential as a beloved cultural property, but overlooking all the merch (however sane a decision it may be on the bibliographer’s part) fails to come to terms with the cataclysmic changes marketing and branding have wrought in the literary landscape of late twentieth and early twenty first centuries.
 To understand the impact of Rowling’s imagination, it is important to take into account her fans’ powerful desire to acquire solid, displayable, wearable tokens of the wizarding world.